FloVanGH/coop_sl/README.md

 This repository is the home of my personal [Slint](https://slint-ui.com/) projects.
 It contains a custom library with a set of default widgets, complex custom widgets, additional platforms supports, an experimental game engine and some apps.

-What the `coop` stands for: cooperation.
+What the `Coop` stands for: cooperation.

 <a href="https://codeberg.org/flovansl/coop_sl">
     <img alt="Get it on Codeberg" src="https://get-it-on.codeberg.org/get-it-on-blue-on-white.png" height="40">